-- 1. Any campus community member who witnesses or receives information regarding an emergency is instructed to contact the Campus Information Center immediately at "0" or 641-585-2450 during regular business hours.
-In addition, 9-911 should be called and/or Winnebago security at (641) 585-6801. - 2.
+- 1. Any campus community member who witnesses or receives information regarding an emergency is instructed to contact the Campus Information Center immediately at 641-585-8289 or 641-585-8160 during regular business hours.
+In addition, 9-911 should be called and/or Winnebago security at (641) 585-6801.
+The after-hours number for on campus emergencies would be 641-585-4318. - 2.
 If the incident involves a Level 1 Minor Emergency, the Campus Information Center will alert appropriate staff, facilities or Winnebago security and the appropriate department will take steps to remedy the situation. - 3.
 If the incident involves a Level 2 Major Emergency or Level 3 Disaster, the Campus Information Center or Winnebago security will contact appropriate local police authorities (if they have not already been contacted) and members of the Emergency Response Team to activate the Emergency Response Plan.